Home

 Check out more information about ERNs: General information on European Reference Networks / promotional material / flyer

 Genturis patients are at very high hereditary risk of developing common cancers, which are often located in multiple organ systems.
-In case they are diagnosed with cancer they may need different treatment and follow-up as compared to non-hereditary cancers.
+In case they are diagnosed with cancer they may need different treatment and follow-up as compared to patients with non-hereditary cancers.

 ERNs are not directly accessible to individual patients but if you are a patient or family member struggling with a rare genturis syndrome, we encourage you to speak to your local healthcare provider about us.
 Your doctor remains your single point of contact if you are referred to an ERN centre.